magneticbear/puppet-jenkins/README.md

-# Jenkins Puppet Module for Boxen
+# Jenkins Puppet Module for Boxen (Work in progress!)

 Setting up Jenkins on OS X is a pain.
 This puppet module will aim to simplify that process.